 By now you’re probably wondering how FOMO affects the level of customer centricity in your business.
 After all, focusing on technology to enhance your in-store experience is going to enhance your customer experience at the same time…isn’t it?

 The sheer nature of FOMO means that the focus is solely on what others have.
-Your business should be solely focused on what your customers want.
+Your business, and your training, should be solely focused on what your customers want.
 While sometimes the ‘copy-catting’ strategy may yield positive results, it’s important to remember that what suits one business doesn’t necessarily suit another.

 Another thing to consider is that with the fear of missing out comes the pressure to react quickly.
 This often results in snap decisions being made.
 When implementing new technology, it’s important to enter into it like any new investment; make sure your decision is well educated.